You can translate the document:

 Using volumes to persist changes

-In Docker, we can add volumes in the docker run command with the option -v.
-For instance, in order to persist the metadata folder we can execute the following command:
+In Docker, volumes can be added in the docker run command with the option “-v.
+For instance, in order to persist the metadata folder the following command can be executed:

-Hence, if we take the second approach, we will need to select the folders to be persisted.
-In order to make the decision, we will go folder by folder and check what is being stored there.
-If the folder contents will not change in our environment, then that folder does not need to be persisted.
+When persisting metadata, it is necessary to review which folders should be persisted.
+If the folder contents will not change in the organization’s specific usage of the Denodo Platform, then that folder does not need to be persisted.
 Only folders whose content might change should be persisted.

 For instance, the following folders are subject to change in some scenarios and may require to be persisted: